Last Updated: April 30, 2024

 Other Professional Pursuits

-In November of 2013, Stackhouse announced he had joined Fox Sports Detroit as an analyst of the Pistons.
+In November of 2013, Stackhouse announced he had joined Fox Sports Detroit as an analyst for the Pistons.
 He provided studio analysis primarily but also was a road commentator several times.
 He also worked as a college basketball analyst for the ACC Network and Fox Sports Detroit.

 Personal Life